Cross-Domain Few-Shot Classification via Inter-Source Stylization

-\textbf{Target prototypical classifier learning.} Target prototypical classifier learning aims to finetune the pre-trained \textit{M} and learn a new prototypical classifier for target datasets.
-In this phase, following the few-shot training routine, we finetune \textit{M} and learn the new classifier with \textit{N-way K-shot} setting on $\mathcal{D}^{t}$. \textit{M} adapt to the target domain after it is finetuned on Dt, and a new classifier is trained to classify the categories of the target domain.
-Besides, CE loss is utilized as the objective function to optimize \textit{M} and the new classifier.
+The target prototypical classifier learning involves fine-tuning the pre-trained model \textit{M} and training a new classifier for the target dataset.
+This is achieved by following a few-shot training routine, where \textit{M} is fine-tuned on the target dataset $\mathcal{D}_{t}$ using the \textit{N-way K-shot} setting.
+Through the fine-tuning process, \textit{M} adapts to the target domain, and a new classifier is trained to categorize the target domain samples.
+The objective function used to optimize both \textit{M} and the new classifier is the CE loss.